| ADJECTIVE SYNONYMS/OPPOSITES |

 obtain something, esp. information |

-The questionnaire was intended to elicit information on eating habits. |
+The purpose of the survey was to elicit information on eating habits. |

 | SA08 |